RamPrasadMeenavalli/RamPrasadMeenavalli.github.io/_posts/2020-12-04-christmas-theme-for-sharepoint-modern-sites-using-spfx.md

 tags: ["Christmas", "SPFxTheme", "SharePoint", "SPFx"]
 permalink: /post/christmas-theme-for-sharepoint-modern-sites-using-spfx
 ---
 With Christmas around the corner, here are some simple Christmas effects that can be added to your SharePoint intranet sites.
-Bring the festive mood to your intranet by adding the following effects.
+Bring the festive mood to your intranet by adding the following effects
 - Snow on top of your site header
 - Snow fall on the site
 - A greeting message in the footer with a Santa and a Christmas tree.